k-ganda/demo_HealthCost_InsightPro/README.md

 **Visualizations for Member Data**: Future versions will include visualizations to display trends in member data, providing insights into patterns and changes over time.

-**Notification and Alerts**: Admins will receive notifications when new users register, and contact persons will be alerted once recommendations are provided by the admin.
+**Notification and Alerts**: Admins will receive notifications when new users register, and contact persons will be alerted once the admin provides recommendations.

 **Enhanced Security Measures**: We aim to implement robust security measures, including restrictions to ensure only one contact person per insurance company, thus preventing data leakages and enhancing data security.